BNN-UPC/ignnition/docs_rst/Examples/qm9.rst

 and `Rupp et al.
 (2012) <https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.058301>`__
 attempt to approximate solutions to quantum mechanics directly without appealing to DFT by using statistical learning models.
-In the first case single-hidden-layer neural networks were used to approximate the energy and forces for configurations of a Silicon melt with the goal of speeding up molecular dynamics simulations.
+In the first case, single-hidden-layer neural networks were used to approximate the energy and forces for configurations of a Silicon melt to speed up molecular dynamics simulations.
 The second paper used Kernel Ridge Regression (KRR) to infer atomization energies over a wide range of molecules.